jlalcazar/ansible-aws/README.md

 # ansible-aws
-Deploy infrastructure on aws with ansible
+Deploy infrastructure on aws using ansible